Program of Study

 - Practicum in Teaching Writing and Literature

-At least four courses (16 credits) must be taken in one of the areas of concentration.
+At least four courses (16 credits) must be taken in one of the concentration areas.

 At least two courses (8 credits) must be taken outside the area of concentration

 The dissertation will ordinarily grow out of your coursework and even more directly out of the qualifying examination.
 It is designed so that you can complete it within the academic year following that examination.

 Visit our Student Resources page to view the Graduate Student Handbook and Graduate Course Description Archive.

 For more information, contact Director of Graduate Studies James D. Lilley at [email protected] or 518-442-4093.